Aircraft General Knowledge (AGK)

 Vapour lock

-Vapour lock is a phenomenon where bells of air occur in the fuel lines, making the fuel flow very hard or sometimes even impossible.
-This is caused by long terms of stationary running while on a very hot, warmed by the sun, platform.
-To solve vapour lock, turn on the electrical fuel pump and or enhance engine cooling.
-Using Mogas fuel increases the chance of vapour lock.
+Vapour lock is a phenomenon where fuel vapour bubbles occur in the fuel lines, making the fuel flow very hard or sometimes even impossible.
+It can be caused by high temperatures, low pressure in the fuel system, or fuel with a higher vapour pressure.
+To solve vapour lock, turn on the electrical fuel pump and/or enhance engine cooling, according to the POH.
+Using Mogas fuel can increase the chance of vapour lock compared with AVGAS.
+The chance of this happening is therefore higher on hot summer days.

 Fuel selectors